orcular-org/orcuDispenser/Documentation/3D_printing.md

 | 1         | Wrench               | Tool |
 | 1         | Drilling_template    | Tool |

-- The Angle brackets (bottom/top) and the adapter are parts of the product
+- The angle brackets (bottom/top) and the adapter are parts of the product
 - The wrench and drilling template are tools that are not build-in the product, but help you in the making and assembly process

 # Filament material